White Plains, New York: Economy

-The economy of White Plains revolves around large companies that have moved to the city such as ITT, Xylem, Bunge, and Combe.
-Other companies based in White Plains include Alliance Bernstein, PURE Insurance, Dannon, the New York Power Authority, New York-Presbyterian Hospital, Krasdale Foods (which supplies products for the C-Town supermarket chain), Nine West, and AboveNet, as well as the U.S. headquarters of Heineken International.
-At the turn of the second millennium, there was a boom in commercial businesses and residential living.
+During the 1950s to the 1990s, numerous New York City companies relocated to White Plains and other suburban New York City communities, so that its economy is tied to large corporations that have moved to the city, such as New York-Presbyterian Hospital, ITT, and the U.S. headquarters of Heineken International.
+ITT relocated to Connecticut in 2022, with its spin-off company, Xylem remaining headquartered in White Plains.

-In 2000, Prodigy moved its headquarters from White Plains Plaza in White Plains to Austin, Texas.
-White Plains continues to attract regional and national business as well as international headquarters such as Nine West Group, Allegiance Financial, ITT Corporation, Nokia, Heineken USA, Alliance Bernstein, AT&T and Verizon.
+Other companies based in White Plains include the New York Power Authority, PURE Insurance, Dannon, Krasdale Foods, C-Town supermarkets, AboveNet Gerber Life Insurance Company Atlas Air, Combe, along with the international headquarters of Nine West, Allegiance Financial, Nokia, and AllianceBernstein.

 Education

 Public schools

 The White Plains Public School System, with a 2006 enrollment of more than 6,000 students, maintains five elementary schools (grades K–5), two middle schools (Eastview for grade 6, Highlands for grades 7–8) and one high school (9–12), as well as auxiliary facilities, including a pre-kindergarten program, a community school (grades 7–12), adult and continuing education, and a program for school-age patients at New York-Presbyterian Hospital, whose campus is located in the city.

 Since 1988 the district has operated under a Controlled Parents' Choice Program, whereby the parents of elementary school children can select the school which their child attends based on factors other than proximity to the school.

 The five elementary schools, in addition to teaching core competencies, have different educational focuses including science and technology, communication arts and global understanding.
 Two of the elementary schools offer bilingual education where children are taught in both English and Spanish.
 Both English speaking and Spanish speaking families can choose to be entered into a lottery for a place in the bilingual classes.

 White Plains High School, built in the late 1950s (when it moved from The Highlands School) on a 72 acre campus (formerly James Cash Penney's 72-acre Westchester Estate, until he moved to Westport, Connecticut in the 1940s), serves public school students in grades 9–12.
 The school has a swimming pool that overlooks a small valley that holds the track and football field.
 The White Plains Recreation Department works with the schools to offer programs.

 The district is governed by a seven-member Board of Education, elected at-large for staggered three-year terms.
 A school superintendent reports to the Board.